Anger rooms are now being offered as a place for people to express their frustration in a post-Trump nation.

 When angry, count ten before you speak; if very angry, one hundred.
 Thomas Jefferson

-Let’s face it anger most definitely has it’s place in our world.
+Let’s face it anger most definitely has its place in our world.
 It can help you fight injustice, it can protect you and it can provide an outlet for emotions that have become too much to bear.

-That being said, excessive anger can trigger heart disease, diabetes and other serious health conditions.
+That being said, excessive anger can trigger heart disease, diabetes, and other serious health conditions.

-If you are in an anger cycle NOTHING good will come of it.
+All things considered, if you are in an anger cycle NOTHING good will come of it.

 If you are having problems with anger, give us a call at Fraley & Associates.
 We’ll never have an anger room – but we will help you find better ways to cope with your frustration.

 504 Main, Suite 422